Abstract

 According to the proposed equivalent face gear drives as illustrated in Fig. 2, and the reference [18], contact ratios of face gear drives can be expressed as:

-where a and a' are theoretical and operating center distances respectively.
+where and are theoretical and operating center distances respectively.
 Thus, under the same conditions of drive ratios and installation distances, high contact ratio solutions of face gear drives can be constructed by three versions, namely increasing addendum coefficients, decreasing pressure angles of reference circles, and combination with the first methods, based on Eq.
 (11) to Eq.
 (13).

 3. Simulation and analysis